JetBrains/teamcity-documentation/topics/net.md

 The `msbuild` command shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+Commands) for more details).

+Supported MSBuild versions: 4 or later / 12 or later.

 MSBuild-specific settings are:

 <table><tr>